mledoze/countries/README.md

  - the country code ISO 3166-1 alpha-3 (cca3)

  - the country currency code(s) (comma separated if several)

+ - the country calling code(s) (comma separated if several)

+ - the country alternative spellings (comma separated if several)

+ - the country relevance

 #
 Alternative spellings and relevance are inspired by https://github.com/JamieAppleseed/selectToAutocomplete.